MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/mixed-reality-component-view-3d.md

 1. Upload your file to Dropbox as you normally would.
 1. Select the **Share** button.
-1. Generate a public download link, for example *https://www.dropbox.com/s/rANdoMGeneR4tedLink/my-file.glb?dl=0*.
+1. Generate a public download link, for example, *https://www.dropbox.com/s/rANdoMGeneR4tedLink/my-file.glb?dl=0*.
 1. Replace **www** in the URL with **dl**, and remove **?dl=0** at the end.
-You now have a direct access URL, for example *https://dl.dropbox.com/s/rANdoMGeneR4tedLink/my-file.glb*.
+You now have a direct-access URL, for example, *https://dl.dropbox.com/s/rANdoMGeneR4tedLink/my-file.glb*.

 **To use GitHub**

 1. Ensure that your git repo is set to **Public**.
 1. Navigate to your file.
-For example *https://github.com/microsoft/experimental-pcf-control-assets/blob/master/robot_arm.glb*.
+For example, *https://github.com/microsoft/experimental-pcf-control-assets/blob/master/robot_arm.glb*.
 1. Remove **/blob/**.
 1. Replace **https://github.com** with **https://raw.githubusercontent.com**.
-You now have raw access to your file, for example *https://raw.githubusercontent.com/microsoft/experimental-pcf-control-assets/master/robot_arm.glb*
+You now have raw access to your file, for example, *https://raw.githubusercontent.com/microsoft/experimental-pcf-control-assets/master/robot_arm.glb*

 ### Loading base64-encoded models